WordPress/blueprints/blueprints/my-wordpress/submitting-plugins-and-apps.md

 	- Any optional external service requirement is visible to the user.
 	- The uninstall/deactivate path does not leave the site broken.

 The pull request will run a GitHub Action that validates JSON syntax, checks app and My WordPress Blueprint files against the WordPress Playground Blueprint schema, and checks catalog files against the My Apps schemas.
+You can run the same check locally with `npm run validate:my-wordpress-json`.

 ## Open the Pull Request